openharmony/docs/en/device-dev/driver/driver-peripherals-light-des.md

 ### Light

 The light driver model provides APIs for the upper-layer light hardware service layer to control lights, including obtaining the light type, setting the lighting mode and blinking effect, and turning on or off a light.
-This model implements functionalities such as cross-OS migration and differentiated configurations based on the Hardware Driver Foundation (HDF) to achieve the goal of "one-time development and multi-system deployment" of the light driver.
-[Figure 1](#lightmodel) shows the light driver model.
+This model implements functionalities such as cross-OS migration and differentiated configurations based on the Hardware Driver Foundation (HDF) to achieve the goal of "one-time development for cross-system deployment" of the light driver.
+The figure below shows the light driver model.

 **Figure 1** Light driver model